material-components/material-components-ios/contributing/checklist.md

 1. Prefer .leading and .trailing over .left and .right when laying out view hierarchies.
 1. Prefer Natural or Left when setting the alignment of text fields and labels.
 1. Add an example to our catalog.
-1. Enter YES or NO
+1. Enter YES, NO or N/A

 ### VoiceOver Support